Applications can be completed online through the Apply Yourself program.

 Depending upon available space in classes, students may opt to take a limited number of courses as non-degree seeking students that can later be applied towards the HCOM degree or CHC.
 Please contact Lauren Weinerfor details.

-For more information about applying to online programs at the University of Illinois, please visit the office of Online & Continuing Education.
+For more information about applying to online programs at the University of Illinois, please visit the Center for Innovation in Teaching & Learning.

 An application must include:

 - Official transcripts from every post-secondary institution you have attended